gerardroche/sublime-monokai-free/README.md

    }
    ```

-By applying this configuration, you'll alter the corner style of the selection, giving it a square shape.
-This customization can contribute to a distinctive and visually appealing selection appearance during your editing tasks.
+By applying this configuration, you'll change the corner style of the selection to a square shape.
+This customization adds a distinctive and visually appealing touch to your selections during editing tasks.

 ## Customizations

-Make the colour scheme your own with your own customizations.

-Menu → Preferences → Customize Color Scheme
+Make the color scheme your own with customizations.
+To do this, navigate to Menu → Preferences → Customize Color Scheme:

 ```json
 {